Water Level Monitoring and Measurement

 Another source of pressure picked up by the sensor is the pressure exerted by the atmosphere upon the water’s surface.
 Therefore, barometric pressure is a significant variable to consider when using pressure transducers.
 In general, there are two types of submersible pressure transducers – absolute and differential – that differ in how they handle barometric pressure compensation.

 So, how are absolute and differential level sensors different?
 Differential pressure transducers are vented to the air via a vent tube, allowing the overall measurement to be compensated for barometric pressure.
-Examples of differential sensors include the WL16, WL450 & H-3123 pressure transducers, and the EXO1/EXO2 multiparameter sondes with the vented option.
+Examples of differential sensors include the WL16 and the WL450 pressure transducers, and the EXO1/EXO2 multiparameter sondes with the vented option.
 The WL430 is an excellent option for challenging environments like wastewater sludge, lift/pump station sewage level, wet wells, and slurry tanks.

 pressure transducer